RyanHaslag/shortnr/README.md

 ## Future Improvements

 1. The first and most obvious improvement to the application would be to create expirations to the links.
 Utilizing a base-62 set allows for more available shortcodes than would most likely be necessary, but most links over time would either be forgotten or go completely unused.
-This would most-likely involve a more robust solution of generating shortest available URLs as old indexes that had smaller short codes would become available again.
+This would most-likely involve a more robust solution of generating the shortest available URLs as old indexes that had smaller short codes would become available again.

 2. The second improvement to be made would be to check if a short code has already been generated for the provided URL.
-This could likely be an actual application design decision whether or not multiple users should share the same links or if they should be unique to the user that generated.
+This could likely be an actual application design decision whether multiple users should share the same links or if they should be unique to the user that generated.

 3. The third improvement would be an expansion of frontend displays as the user is inputting URL's.
 It would be really nice to have an indicator when the user is typing to show when they have typed a valid URL as they are typing.